-We collect personal information for the purposes of assessing your application for finance and managing that finance, establishing your identity, contacting you, managing our risk, and to comply with our legal obligations.
+We collect and receive personal information about you (including credit-related information) in order to conduct our business including for the purposes of assessing your application for finance and managing that finance, establishing your identity, contacting you, managing our risk, and to comply with our legal obligations.
 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
 Improvements in technology also enable organisations like ours to collect and use information to get a more integrated view of our customers.
 From time to time we may offer you other products and services.

 If you apply to become a finance broker with us or apply for employment with us we will collect information about you to assist us to decide whether to appoint you and to thereafter manage your relationship with us.

 We collect payment information in order to process your payments.